andrewathalye/destiny-unpacker-ada/README.md

 API to handle every outcome for Oodle's decompression, but I am not well-versed in Windows debugging so I can't be sure.

+In the meantime, I have disabled decompression support in order to avoid random and unpredictable errors.
+I apologise for any inconvenience resulting from this.

 Setup and Usage
 ---------------